itsabhiaryan/TextureUnPacker/README.md

 *If you are wasting your time to unpack packed file one by one, use this tool.*

 This is reverse engineering of Texture Packer used in LibGdx Projects.

+Click here to download [gdx-textureunpacker](https://www.dropbox.com/s/55luzp0dfz6cw0i/gdx-textureunpacker.jar).

 ##FAQ